 An annual pass for parking at Gulf State Park beach access is $100.
 The pass can only be purchased and picked up at the Park Headquarters, 20115 State Park Road, Gulf Shores.
 The office is open 7 days a week, 8 a.m. to 4 p.m. and can be reached at 251-948-7275.

 Orange Beach residents, as defined by the city, are eligible for no charge year-round passes.
 A “resident” is an individual with a valid Alabama driver's license with a physical Orange Beach address within the city limits of Orange Beach.
 (Reference: Reso 21-079 Establish Resident Eligibility Gulf State Park Beach Access Parking Passes.)
 Residents can receive two passes per household.
 A third pass can be purchased for $25 at the Gulf State Park Headquarters.
 Property owners who do not live in Orange Beach as well as Ono Island residents do not qualify for the no charge pass.

 Residents will need to fill out a form to verify eligibility at City Hall.
+Resident getting renewals need to fill the form out again as well.
 Click here to download the Orange Beach Resident Parking Pass Application or pick one up at City Hall.

 Where is the Park Office Headquarters located so I can purchase an Annual Pass?

 The Gulf State Park Office Headquarters is located at 20115 State Park Road, Gulf Shores, AL 36542.
 The office can be reached at 251-948-7275 and is open 7 days a week year-round.

 How do Orange Beach residents get a No Charge Resident Beach Parking Pass or additional 3rd Pass?